Dive head first into digital photography. Learn how to use your camera and the key visual concepts and software to create stunning photographs.

 • Responding to light and color

-Each session will begin with group instruction, followed by individual practice.
-This may consist of photographing subjects locally around your home or using the computer and software to organize and adjust your images.
-There will be daily feedback sessions as well as support provided by a teaching assistant.
+Each session will have group instruction, followed by individual practice.
+Days will typically include a group field trip to a local coastal location, returning to the Digital Lab to download, process and export your images.
+There will be regular feedback sessions as well as support provided by a teaching assistant.

 Students looking for a multi-week experience and to build upon your photography and image editing skills, see our Digital Photography II workshop.